-By the year 2035 Helsingborg will have grown with approximately 40 000 new inhabitants.
-In order to meet future needs the city is expanding yearly with 1000 new residences.
-Several large city renewal projects with exciting architecture and new creative meeting places will inspire more people to develop their ideas.
-In other words; we know what we want, what we are aiming towards: an exciting, attractive, and sustainable place – a magnet for creativity and competence.
+By the year 2035, Helsingborg will have grown with approximately 40 000 new inhabitants.
+In order to meet future needs, the city is expanding with 1000 new residencies yearly.
+Several large city renewal projects with exciting architecture and new creative meeting places will inspire more people to develop their ideas in the city.

-By 2035 Helsingborg will be a creative, pulsing, united, global and balanced city.
+By 2035 Helsingborg will be a creative, vibrant, united, global and balanced city.
 The city for those who want something.

 H+ is the largest city renewal project in Helsingborg in modern times.
-By 2035 the old harbour- and industrial areas, around one million square meters in size, will evolve into a mixed city.
+By 2035 the old harbour and industrial areas, around one million square meters in size, will evolve into a mixed city.
 The H+ area will make room for the new and existing city districts Oceanhamnen, Universitetsområdet, Husarområdet and Gåsebäck, which will also be linked together with the city centre and the surrounding districts.
-In this way Helsingborg will be brought together into a tightly-knitted and even more attractive city.
-The first district up for development is Oceanhamnen.

 Did you know that H+ stands for the fact that Helsingborg is going to add more citizens, more businesses and more meeting places?

 One of the ambitions is to tie together the southern city district Söder with the city centre and the new districts Oceanhamnen and Universitetsområdet.
-Construction of the new neighbourhoods, which include hotels, office buildings and services, at Konsul Olssons and the new entrances to Knutpunkten at Stadsparken have been strategic investments to tie together Söder with the city centre.
+Construction of the new neighbourhoods, which include hotels, office buildings and services, at Konsul Olssons and the new entrances to Helsingborg C at Stadsparken have been strategic investments to connect Söder with the city centre.

-Work is currently being done to develop and modernize Helsingborg’s central station, Knutpunkten.
-Recently, the new offices looking out on Öresund were completed.
-Several jobs have been executed at the station and more are being planned in the coming years.
-Among other things there are plans for a walking and cycling bridge from Knutpunkten to the new district Oceanhamnen, with the purpose of increasing closeness and accessibility to the city centre.
+Work is currently being done to develop and modernize Helsingborg’s central station, Helsingborg C. Several updates have been done to the station and it is currently being fully renovated.
+A walking and cycling bridge from Helsingborg C to the new district Oceanhamnen is in construction, with the purpose of increasing closeness and accessibility to the city centre.